-A used diesel particulate filter can be worth a small fortune in certain cases if it is still functional and can meet EPA standards.
+A used DPF bought from a salvage yard can cost upwards of $1500.
+In general, used diesel particulate filter can be worth a small fortune in certain cases if it is still functional and can meet EPA standards.
 For example, if a truck is involved in a fatal crash and is declared a total loss, the used DPF can still be taken out and sold as a stand-alone part.
-A used DPF bought from a salvage yard can cost upwards of $1500.

 The best place to sell your used DPF is to a truck parts dealer.
 If you are in the market for a new aftermarket system, then you may be able to trade in your current DPF as a core for a credit/discount off your purchase.
 You can also sell your used/broken DPF to DPF buyers.